This 20-Minute Treadmill Interval Workout Builds Speed and Stamina

 Got 20 minutes?
-Then you have just enough time to hop on the treadmill for this high-intensity interval (HIIT) workout from Debora Warner, a running coach and CEO of the Mile High Run Club.
+Then you have just enough time to hop on the treadmill for this high-intensity interval (HIIT) treadmill workout from Debora Warner, a running coach and CEO of the Mile High Run Club.

 Warner calls it a "Peak to Peak" workout, since it alternates between challenging bursts of effort and lighter recovery periods.
 It also combines two types of interval training—hills and speed—to deliver a high-intensity sweat session in less time.
-As you probably already know, intervals are an efficient way for runners to build strength.
+As you probably already know, interval workouts are an efficient way for runners to build strength.
 Not only do they burn more calories than running at a steady pace, but they also help improve speed and stamina.